Broken Voices: Critical response

-On the Kinobox, which lists 15 professional reviews, the film obtained an average rating of 77%.
+On Kinobox, which lists 15 professional reviews, the film obtained an average rating of 77%.
 Its AI summary of the opinions of the professional community says, "Critics have received the film very positively, appreciating its artistic value and sensitive approach to a difficult subject."

 Chase Hutchinson reviewing the film at the Karlovy Vary International Film Festival for TheWrap compared it to Damien Chazelle's 2014 film Whiplash and Kitty Green's 2019 film The Assistant.
 Hutchinson found the film "somewhere between the two" films made on the similar theme.
 In his opinion Broken Voices "is delicate in some moments yet devastating in others, doing justice to a true story."

-Marta Balaga writing in the Variety felt that Provazník rather than "showing the trial or its aftermath" explored how such incidents begin, which led him to seek insights from other real-life cases of sexual harassment: as Vanessa Springora’s memoir Consent "(describing abuse she experienced from author Gabriel Matzneff, which started when she was 14)", 2020 American web documentary television miniseries about convicted sex offender Jeffrey Epstein, Jeffrey Epstein: Filthy Rich and 2019 documentary television film Leaving Neverland.
+Marta Balaga writing in Variety felt that Provazník rather than "showing the trial or its aftermath" explored how such incidents begin, which led him to seek insights from other real-life cases of sexual harassment: as Vanessa Springora’s memoir Consent "(describing abuse she experienced from author Gabriel Matzneff, which started when she was 14)", 2020 American web documentary television miniseries about convicted sex offender Jeffrey Epstein, Jeffrey Epstein: Filthy Rich and 2019 documentary television film Leaving Neverland.
 Balaga concluded her review with an advice, "‘If anything happens to you, please tell someone.’"

 Veronica Orciari reviewing the film at the Karlovy Vary International Film Festival for Cineuropa opined, that "the strength of the film lie in its performances and visual storytelling."
 Praising the director, Orciari wrote, the film is delivered with remarkable subtlety and emotional grace, leaving a deep and lasting impact through its understated strength and genuine sentiment.
 Orciari concluded, "Broken Voices stands out as a profoundly moving and carefully crafted film."